Boonanak/Active-Filters/README.md

 </ul>

 <h2>Background</h2>
-<p>For my active low-pass filter, I used a configuration of a resistor and a capacitor in parallel to the op-amp.
+<p>For my active filter I will be designing a active low pass filter, I used a configuration of a resistor and a capacitor in parallel to the op-amp.
 The behavior of RC components in relation to signal frequencies helps explain why this functions as a active low-pass filter.</p>
 <ul>
   <li>Resistors' impedance remains constant regardless of the signal frequency.</li>
   <li>Capacitors, however, block high-frequency signals because their impedance decreases at higher frequencies.
 At low frequencies, the capacitor has a higher impedance, so it allows more of the low-frequency signal to appear across it.</li>